NAVI, Ukraine’s esports powerhouse, will drop some Russian players, says CEO

 Zolotarov: A little difficult because we are unable to forecast anything.
 You don’t know what’s going to happen next, you don’t know what’s going to happen tomorrow.
 However, you need to work.
 It’s not about just NAVI, but it’s about your thoughts.
 It helps if you’re not only thinking about war or, I don’t know, kids who are dying, civil people, etc.

 Right now, we can say we’re back on track.
 However, we are unable to do our job, media-wise, because we can’t do memes, we can’t do promotions.
 We’re trying to use our media to help our country, mostly to inform our fans — including Russian fans — about what’s happening.
 To crowdfund.
-To help child clinics, etc. So I won’t say that we are 100% doing esports related work.
+To help child clinics, etc. So I won’t say that we are 100 percent doing esports-related work.
 Every NAVI employee is doing something connected to this war, and we are okay with it.
 Our main goal right now is not to lose anyone, to keep on paying employees — even if we do have a couple who are currently in the army.
 We will keep paying them because they are protecting our homeland, and us as well.

 In some recent Russian and Ukrainian language statements on social media from NAVI, the club states that it won’t retain staff who support the military aggression against Ukraine.
 What does that mean for NAVI?